 Don’t misunderstand, no one requires my approval to be who they are.
-On the contrary, I am privileged to have a window on their lives.
+On the contrary, I am privileged to have a window into their lives.
 I earn that window seat by being compulsively civil.
-I keep it through habitual deferrence.
+I keep it through habitual deference.

 And if you think there’s nothing in it for me, you haven’t seen the entire picture.